Res42/Cookbook/README.md

 # Cookbook
 A cookbook app on Android.
-Homework for VIAUMB02.
+Homework for "Mobilszoftver laboratórium" (VIAUMB02).